 The national park is massive so make sure to allocate more than 4 hours if you are planning to visit.

 If you want to maximise your visit, I recommend starting at Station 3 where the famous shots of Plitvice Lakes are taken from above.
 It’s where you can enjoy the best view of the national park.
 And then work your way to Station 2 where you can experience smaller falls and lakes up close.

 I recommend booking a tour to Plitvice.
-If you are traveling from Zagreb to Split (or vice versa) choose a transfer which also includes time at Plitvice.
+If you are travelling from Zagreb to Split (or vice versa) choose a transfer that also includes time at Plitvice.
 It is a great way to do the transfer (I don’t recommend the train from Split to Zagreb) and you can see Plitvice on the way.

 Dubrovnik, known as the “Pearl of the Adriatic”, is often described as the finest walled medieval city in the world, and it’s easy to see why.
 Inside the famous walls is a glorious, stunningly beautiful, almost perfect old town.

-Unfortunately, it’s very touristy these days, especially when the enormous cruise liners dump passengers by their hundreds into the harbour.
-So, try to go during the off season if you can.
-But if you do find yourself here in summer, I recommend waking up before 7am, so you can still have the old town virtually to yourself in the early morning while everyone else is sleeping.
+Unfortunately, it’s very touristy these days, especially when the enormous cruise liners dump passengers by their hundreds into the city.
+So, try to go during the off-season if you can.
+But if you do find yourself here in summer, I recommend waking up before 7 am, so you can still have the old town virtually to yourself in the early morning while everyone else is sleeping.